-Most often, plastic custom pallets are made either from from high density polyethylene or high density polypropylene, both of which are very strong and durable materials.
+Most often, plastic custom pallets are made either from high density polyethylene or high density polypropylene, both of which are very strong and durable materials.
 To make custom pallets, pallet manufacturers typically engage in one of six different plastic fabrication processes.
-These processes are: compression molding, injection molding, rotational molding, structural foam molding, thermoforming and profile extrusion.
+These processes are compression molding, injection molding, rotational molding, structural foam molding, thermoforming and profile extrusion.
 The most popular pallet forming processes in this list are compression molding and injection molding.
 The first process, compression molding, begins by heating plastic pellets until they become molten.
 After the pallets have melted, they are placed as one in a heated, open mold chamber.
 Then, the mold is closed either by a plug member or a top force and subjected to extreme pressure.
 While under pressure, the molten plastic material compresses and makes contact with every area of the mold, thus taking on its shape.
 Held down by pressure and heat, the plastic stays in this position until it has cured.
 Next, injection molding begins just like compression molding–with the melting of plastic pallets.
 After this, the process changes and it is no longer exactly like compression molding.
-To continue injection molding, the newly molten plastic is injected into the cavity of a mold or split die.
+To continue injection molding, the newly molten plastic is injected into a mold or split die cavity.
 Once inside, the mold is clamped shut and the plastic is held in place under high pressure until it cools and solidifies.
-To further customize the pallet making process, pallet manufacturers can design the mold to have a unique, application-specific shape; they can also mix in additives with the plastic pallets while they are being heated in order to change their physical or mechanical properties.
-Additives can, for example, make custom pallets more durable, more UV resistant, more waterproof or virtually anything else.
+To further customize the pallet-making process, pallet manufacturers can design the mold to have a unique, application-specific shape; they can also mix in additives with the plastic pallets while being heated to change their physical or mechanical properties.
+Additives can, for example, make custom pallets more durable, more UV resistant, more waterproof, or virtually anything else.
 The other listed methods are used less frequently because they are not as quick or easy to carry out.